AndreBtt/Computsal-API/README.md

 	            Team string
             }
     ```
-    * Even if you want to update just one field, you need to fill all others in order to update player correctly
+    * Even if you want to update just one field you need to fill all others in order to update player correctly
     * http StatusCreated (201) will be sent if the player has been updated correctly

 - **Get a player**